 Since then, I have been part a few other “interfaith” churches that my heart felt more comfortable with and they did not have a lot of “dos and don’t” rules as you might find in some others.
 I struggled with the fact that my original church said, “If you don’t believe exactly what the church teaches, you will not go to heaven” I thought Geez, “would the God I know, not let me into heaven because I broke a couple of rules?”
 My relationship with Him did not allow me to believe that “No Way!”

 After I finished college in the late 70’s, I worked as a musician and I continued to be of my faith.
 Sometimes I back slided with various relationships and did not truly let God guide me.
 Finally at some point in my 40’s I figured out to ask God to forgive me and make Him the “helmsman” in my life.
 I didn’t get struck by lightning.
 Nothing bad happened but rather I just just felt better about who I was on this earth.
 A few days later when I went to a church service with some friends I “listened” harder to the teachings of the Bible and realized that it was full of good information!
 It all made sense.
-Everything seemed to come together in my spiritual beliefs and I found that by having a spiritual belief, it was so relevant to my life.
+Everything seemed to come together in my spiritual beliefs and I found that by having a spiritual belief, it was so relevant to my life, so helping others was a great way to improve my life, so I start doing charity and working with services as home care in Boise to take care of people which couldn’t take care of themselves.
 I started to understand that it is not only by my “good works” but by believing in something that I would have peace in my heart.
 When I consider the “standard” God set for us, I realize each day that I am nowhere near it, but I try each day.
 For me it was all about accepting my imperfections and accepting His gift of love for us.
 I learned the following:

 - God loves you and offers you a wonderful plan for your life if you listen.